CLINICAL PSYCHOLOGY MASTER'S DEGREE PROGRAM (WITH THESIS / WITHOUT THESIS)

 What is clinical psychology?

-Clinical psychology is concerned with the "normal" and "abnormal" behavior of people.
-The research feature is basically human behavior and this information obtained through research is applied by integrating it with practice.
-An important feature of this field is the measurement and evaluation function.
-Clinical psychologists collect information through various methods to base their decisions on the people they observe and examine, and they generally help people or groups with psychological problems, distress, and stress.
-They are also involved in preventive mental health.
-Although these features suggest that they have overlapping aspects with other specialties, it is their clinical attitudes and approaches that are important.
-It is among the duties of clinical psychologists not to learn what the nature of behavior is, but to know what to do with this information and to develop skills in this regard.
-It is important for the field of clinical psychology to make research and measurements to be able to define the problem and the situation to distinguish between normal and abnormal behavior.
-In order to become a clinical psychologist, it is necessary to obtain at least a "master's degree" in this field.
-Master's programs in this field are offered in the psychology departments of universities.
-Courses offered in these programs should include courses such as psychopathology, psychotherapy, research methods, statistics, personality and intelligence tests, and cognitive processes.
-In addition to these courses, supervised paediatric and adult clinic internships and a research-based thesis in the field are also required.
+Clinical psychology is concerned with “normal” and “abnormal” human behavior.
+The primary focus of research in this field is human behavior, and the information obtained through research is integrated and applied in practice.
+An important aspect of this field is its emphasis on measurement and evaluation.
+Clinical psychologists collect information through various methods to base their decisions on the individuals they observe and examine.
+They generally assist individuals or groups dealing with psychological problems, distress, and stress, and they are occasionally involved in preventive mental health efforts.
+Although these characteristics suggest that they have overlapping aspects with other specialties, its defining feature lies in its clinical attitudes and approaches.
+Clinical psychologists are not only responsible for understanding the nature of behavior but also for determining how to apply this knowledge effectively and developing the necessary skills to do so.
+It is essential for the field of clinical psychology to conduct research and measurements to define the problem and the situation in order to distinguish between normal and abnormal behavior.
+To become a clinical psychologist, one must obtain at least a master’s degree in this field.
+Master’s degree programs in clinical psychology are typically offered by university psychology departments.
+These programs include courses in psychopathology, psychotherapy techniques, advanced data analysis, and research methods.
+Additionally, supervision, internship and thesis processes are also carried out.

-What graduation degree will I have after completing this program?
+Which graduate degree will I get after completing this program?

-Students who successfully complete this program are entitled to receive a Master of Arts degree in CLINICAL PSYCHOLOGY (Turkish, Thesis/Without-Thesis).
+Students who successfully complete this program are eligible to receive a Master of Arts degree in the field of CLINICAL PSYCHOLOGY (Turkish, with/without Thesis).

 What are the career opportunities for graduates of the program?